LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    not appear in the form.

-Add an Editable Pull-Down Menu
+Add an Editable Drop-Down Menu
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use the `pdf_doc->addComboBox` method.
-The example below adds a pull-down menu named "Menu_Name" with the values "One", "Two", "Three", and "Four" as menu values.
+The example below adds a drop-down menu named "Menu_Name" with the values "One", "Two", "Three", and "Four" as menu values.
 The value "One" is selected by default, and an ``-editable`` parameter allows the users to edit the values if desired.
-The pull-down menu size is "144.0" points wide and "36.0" points high::
+The drop-down menu size is "144.0" points wide and "36.0" points high::

    #my_file->addComboBox(